health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_local.md

 ### `environment.yml`

 One thing I have learnt from the Open Source community is it is useful to include a virtual conda environment for yourself and developers who contribute to the library.
 That is what is in `environment.yml`.
-For example the `pypi_package` template includes the following:
+For example the `package-template` repo includes the following:

 ```yaml
 name: pypi_package_dev